Make your will, leave a lasting legacy of help

-When making a will it is advisable to seek the professional help of a solicitor.
-The four different legacy gifts you can make are:
+When making a will it is advisable to seek the help of a solicitor.

 This is a gift of a specified amount of money.

-This is the remainder of your estate after all other gifts to family and friends have been distributed and all outgoings have been resolved.
+This is remainder of your estate after all other gifts to family and friends have been distributed and outgoings have been resolved.

 This is a gift in which a named person has access to the estate, which only reverts to the charity on the death of that person.
 For instance, the will states that a friend is allowed to live in your house until their death, when it will revert to the charity.

 Providing for the future of your loved ones will be the most important part of your will.
 After that people often choose to remember their preferred charity, by making a donation.